Group Schemes with $\mathbb F_q$-Action: The infinite case

-\begin{theorem} Assume that Conjectures \ref{flatconj} and \ref{exactconj} are true.
-The functor defines an anti-equivalence of categories with quasi-inverse $\M$. \end{theorem} \begin{proof} We follow \cite{DG}, IV, §3, 6.5.
+defines an anti-equivalence of categories with quasi-inverse $\M$. \end{thm} \begin{proof} We follow \cite{DG}, IV, $\mathsection$3, 6.5.
 First of all, we may assume that $A$ is a local ring, and in fact even an Artin local ring, by Remark \ref{primbcINF}.
 We consider the short exact sequence

 defined by the adjunction morphism.
 On the other hand, we once again have the isomorphism

 Since $G$ is balanced, $\M(u_G)$ extends to all primitive elements, i.e.

 Then applying $\M_p = \Hom_{\Gr A}(-,\Ga)$ to \eqref{uGsequ} yields the exact sequence